suhacker1/website_v2/index.md

 <details>
 <summary> High School Activities</summary>
   <p> I graduated from Queens High School for the Sciences, a specialized STEM high school in NYC,  in June 2019.
 There, I was the Chief Trainer (Head TA) for QHSS Math Research, the CTO of STEMinism, the founder and captain of the robotics team, the founder and captain of Team Cyber and the Da Vinci Experiment, and a member of Urban Sketchers.
-Outside of school, I freelanced, conducted research under <a href="https://en.wikipedia.org/wiki/Ramesh_Karri">Prof. Ramesh Karri</a> at <a href="http://cyber.nyu.edu/">NYU CCS</a>, and completed a hardware engineering internship at <a href="https://vengolabs.com/">Vengo Labs</a> (recommendation letter TBA). </p>
+Outside of school, I freelanced, conducted research under <a href="https://en.wikipedia.org/wiki/Ramesh_Karri">Prof. Ramesh Karri</a> at <a href="http://cyber.nyu.edu/">NYU CCS</a>, and completed a hardware engineering internship at <a href="https://vengolabs.com/">Vengo Labs</a> (<a href="https://github.com/suhacker1/suhacker1.github.io/blob/master/projects/vengo_rec.pdf
+">Recommendation Letter</a>). </p>
 </details>

 <details>